Why Shade Matters at Great American Ball Park

 Ohio summers combine heat with significant humidity, making hydration essential.
 Bring substantially more water than you'd expect to need.
 Light-colored, breathable clothing helps manage heat, and sunscreen on exposed areas is important.
 The riverfront location provides wind that offers natural cooling—use it to your advantage by selecting seats where breezes reach you.

 The Shadium's real-time shade tracking confirms which sections have shade at your specific game time.
-Use their detailed shade map to guarantee third base positioning.
-Third base side offers both comfort and access to the ballpark's distinctive river views, making it the optimal choice for Great American Ball Park day games.
+Use our detailed shade map to guarantee first base positioning.
+First base side offers both comfort and access to the ballpark's distinctive river views, making it the optimal choice for Great American Ball Park day games.